 I’ve had eighteen years’ experience installing and configuring DirecTV stuff and I regularly read their installers’ message board to bring my knowledge up to date when new products, services, and techniques are introduced.
-I also have, um, thirty-some years experience in all aspects of computer networking.
+I also have, um, thirty-some years experience in all aspects of computer networking because I’ve worked at KEF Media for a considerable amount of time.
 I can handle this installation.
 If only my mama on the phone would grant me the forbearance…

 “Why is professional installation required?”
 I asked all too calmly.
 “Why can’t I just do it myself?”